|Nutrition Facts (per serving)|

-In a bowl combine the sweetened condensed milk and peanut butter; stir to blend thoroughly and then set aside.
+Combine sweetened condensed milk and peanut butter in a mixing bowl.
+Stir to blend thoroughly and then set aside.

-Pat 1/2 to 2/3 of the oat mixture in the bottom of the prepared baking pan.
-Use enough to cover the bottom of the pan.
-We used about 13 ounces of the mixture for the bottom of the pan, or slightly more than half.
+Pat 1/2 to 2/3 of the oat mixture in the bottom of prepared baking pan.
+Use enough to cover bottom of pan (this should be about 13 ounces of the mixture for the bottom of the pan, or slightly more than half).

-Drizzle the bottom layer evenly with peanut butter mixture.
-Sprinkle the chocolate chips over the peanut butter layer.
-Sprinkle the remaining oat crumbs evenly over the chocolate chips.
+Drizzle bottom layer evenly with peanut butter mixture.
+Sprinkle chocolate chips over the peanut butter layer and remaining oat crumbs evenly over chocolate chips.

 - Add about 1/3 cup of finely chopped pecans, peanuts, coconut, or walnuts to the topping crumbs.